The benefits of a workplace mentoring program for employers 🙌

 Perhaps if you want your employees to develop their role-specific skills, pair them with someone who is a more senior member of their own team.

-If you’d like the mentee to learn new skills, and be taken outside of their comfort zone, their mentor should be someone who is on a very different side of the business altogether.
+If you’d like the mentee to learn new skills, and be taken outside of their comfort zone, then their mentor should be someone who is on a very different side of the business altogether.

 • Once your mentoring scheme is well underway, it’s important to review how the process is going.